bikehopper/bikehopper-web-app/readme.md

 # Graphhopper node app fascade

+## How to use

+Run the following commands to start the app.
+This requires Docker to be installed and running.
+It starts node with the `--inspect` flag.

+- `git clone`
+- `npm i`
+- `npm s`

 ## Routes

 These routes are exposed via Graphhopper and accessible from this app.
 They are the routes this app proxies.